Tan-jianbin/Macomss/README.md

 ## Overview

 This repository provides the implementation of a novel matrix completion algorithm tailored for data with **both structured and sporadic missingness**, as encountered in multi-site electronic health record (EHR) systems.
-The method supports robust imputation across heterogeneous healthcare networks by leveraging structural information and cross-site similarities.
+The method supports robust imputation across heterogeneous healthcare systems by leveraging structural information and cross-site similarities.

 ## 1. Data Description